ImSovietBear/UltraFM/README.md

 # UltraFM
 An automated radio station based on PiFm

-Based on the python languages ability to call linux commands, and the C program PiFM (available here: goo.gl/FhftBM)
+Based on the python language and PiFM (available here: goo.gl/FhftBM).